 Huge zoom in a svelte shell

-The Canon PowerShot SX730 HS is something of a tale of two halves.
+The Canon PowerShot SX740 HS is something of a tale of two halves.
 The good news is that it exhibits a fine build and is generally pleasing to use, with good response across most aspects of operation.
-If you want a no-nonsense camera with a broad zoom range, and most of the decision-making left to it, the SX730 HS may just be what you’re after.
-The flipside of this is that the PowerShot SX730 HS lacks several of the features of its rivals, despite being one of the dearest options of its kind.
-4K video, touch operation, an electronic level, even the option to move the focusing point, no electronic viewfinder, nor raw shooting.
+If you want a no-nonsense camera with a broad zoom range, and most of the decision-making left to it, the SX740 HS may just be what you’re after.
+The flipside of this is that it's missing a few features which are becoming the norm elsewhere - there's no touch-operation, no option to move the focusing point, no electronic viewfinder, nor raw shooting.
 Still, if the ability to zoom is your main concern, you won't find anything longer than this.

-- Read our in-depth Canon PowerShot SX730 HS review
+- Read our in-depth Canon PowerShot SX740 HS review

 8. Sony Cyber-shot RX10 IV